MaciejFigat/PTHome/backend/README.md

 testActivateUser - > confirmUser
 STILL DOESNT WORK !!!!
 EXTERNAL LINK IS CAUSING THE SERVER RESPONSE HOWEVER IT IS NOT REFLECTED IN THE DB

+Misc

+Nullish Coalescing
+    let x = foo ?? bar() return foo if it's not null or undefined otherwise calculate bar

+“Non-null assertion operator“

+    const selectionRange = selection!.getRangeAt(0)
+    basically it means that when you add the exclamation mark after a property/value, you are telling TypeScript that you are certain that value is not null or undefined.